 Shocking New Wellness Plan Lawsuit Calls Into Question Typical Plan Design

-Employee Benefits Law Alert 10/31/14 John L. Barlament, Amy A. Ciepluch, Mike Fischer
+Employee Benefits Law Alert 10/31/14 John L. Barlament, Mike Fischer

 A new lawsuit filed this week by the U.S. Equal Employment Opportunity Commission ("EEOC") calls into question a very common wellness plan design used by many employers nationwide.
 Unfortunately, the lawsuit is somewhat bare on details, so employers will likely struggle to determine whether to modify their wellness plans (and, if a modification is needed, what exactly it should entail).